adscorp100/mdhomecarebuild/src/content/blog/where-can-i-use-my-companion-card-nsw.md

 This comparison highlights the unique role of each program.
 The Companion Card specifically targets the cost barrier associated with needing essential support for community access due to a lifelong disability.

-## How to Apply for the NSW Companion Card: A Step-by-Step Guide
+## How to Get a Companion Card NSW: A Step-by-Step Guide

-Applying for the NSW Companion Card involves a structured process requiring careful attention to detail and the collection of specific supporting documents.
+How to apply for the NSW Companion Card involves a structured process requiring careful attention to detail and the collection of specific supporting documents.
 Input from a treating health professional is essential.
-While the application itself is free, the applicant is responsible for the cost of obtaining the required passport-style photographs.
+While the application process and the card itself are free, the applicant is responsible for the cost of obtaining the required passport-style photographs.

 ### Step 1: Obtain the Application Form